cloudflare/cloudflare-docs/content/cloudflare-one/connections/connect-devices/warp/configure-warp/warp-modes/device-information-only.md

 {{</tab>}}
 {{</tabs>}}

-6. (Optional) To view the client certificate in your Cloudflare account:
+5. (Optional) Verify the client certificate in your Cloudflare account:
     1. In the [Cloudflare dashboard](https://dash.cloudflare.com/), select the zone for which you enabled client certificates.
     2. Go to **SSL/TLS** > **Client Certificates**.

     The certificate name is the WARP enrollment **Device ID**.
     ![Example client certificate in the Cloudflare dashboard](/cloudflare-one/static/documentation/connections/device-information-only-cert.png)

-7. Lastly, block traffic from devices that do not have a valid client certificate:
+6. Next, block traffic from devices that do not have a valid client certificate:
     1. In the [Cloudflare dashboard](https://dash.cloudflare.com/), go to **SSL/TLS** > **Client Certificates**.
     2. Under **Hosts**, add the domain you want to protect with device posture rules.
     3. Select **Create mTLS rule**.